LL Buchanan Lake

 Geese and ducks like it, a lot, especially its floating islands.
 Trumpeter swans resided on the lake awhile.
 Bald eagles are often in the area.
 A pair of ospreys nest at the lake.
 Herons, pelicans, cormorants, loons and other such birds enjoy the lake.
 Redwing Blackbirds, Goldfinches, and other small birds thrive in the vegetative habitat of two old settling ponds beside the lake.
 The fine folks in the Yakima Valley Audubon Society have a lot of great bird information for the area.

 Beaver enjoy the lake and the willows, much to the apprehension of the better shoreline trees protected by wire fence skirts.
 Rabbits hop among the bushes.
 Mink, otter and other critters are occasionally seen.
+The local skunk is friendly, and so is the lake monster.

-The depth of the lake maintains a cool thermal mass with a number of advantages, including the upper strata sustaining a clear, beautiful green-blue color, often mentioned by viewers.
+The depth of the lake maintains a cool thermal mass with a number of advantages, including the upper strata sustaining a beautiful clear green-blue color, often mentioned by viewers.

 The Yakima Area Arboretum is just across a waterway along the south end of the lake property.
 The Arboretum has a spacious lawn planted with two of each tree species which can grow in central Washington.
 With the shrubs, over 2,000 plant species grow at the arboretum.
 It is a science-based arboretum open to members and the general public.
 The Japanese garden, visitor center solarium and meeting room are often rented for weddings, events and meetings.
 It is one of the priority places to visit in Yakima.
 A Yakima resident would distinguish herself or himself by showing visitors the Arboretum, as a member.
 A city park is adjacent to the Arboretum.

 The Yakima River flows along the east side of the lake, separated by a dike with a paved public foot path offering an elevated view of the lake and river.
 In view to the west, Mt.
 Rainier and Mt.
 Adams are two gem-white, glacier-clad volcanoes in the Cascade Range.
 The web slave recommends them both.
 Put them on your must-climb list.
 The popular recreation path extends for several miles along the Yakima River.
 The dike is separated from the lake by a small flowing waterway.
-People using the footpath complement the view of the lake, its untrampled shore, its waterfowl, the other birds and animals, with more natural diversity than the environmentally sterilized parks to the north and south of the lake.
+People using the footpath complement the view of the lake, its untrampled shore, its waterfowl, the other birds and animals, with more natural diversity than the environmentally sterilized public parks to the north and south of the lake.

 Barney's Island, Betty's Island and Pebbles Island have become a landmark (or watermark) of Yakima.
 Floating islands are fun.
 Other projects are planned.

 Along the north shore of LL Buchanan Lake are twenty five acres of land and a six acre shallow pond area, in part available for new opportunities.
-It is leased by Central Premix Concrete Company, offering the latest products and processes.
+The land is leased by Central Premix Concrete Company, offering the latest products and processes.
 If you need concrete or gravel, you will appreciate the products and service of the Central Premix folks.
 They have made high standards a fun endeavor.

 To the north are Sarge Hubbard Park, a hotel complex, a restaurant, the Washington Fruit Commission office building, a Wal-Mart store, and an auto dealership.
-The Oxford Inn and Oxford Suites overlook the river, and offer quality lodging for visitors to Yakima.

 At some point in time, an upscale development will most likely utilize LL Buchanan Lake's unique array of property characteristics.
-Lease opportunities are available for a portion of the area.
+Lease opportunities are currently available for a portion of the area.

 LL Buchanan Trust wishes you the best in all things.